jkulawik/blog/_drafts/discord-alternative.md

 log-in solutions
 and other things related to corporate administration.
 They're typically designed to manage projects, which can be subtly detrimental to hosting a community.
-These apps are usually very robust, but lack in customization.

-Since they're meant for companies, they often come with a big price tag and require you to self-host.
+Since they're meant for companies, they come with a big price tag and require self-hosting.
-While I do want self-hosting, these apps are meant to be handled by professional admins, which means most of them will be too hard to install and operate for a regular user.
+These apps are meant to be deployed by professional admins, which means most of them will be too hard to install and operate for a regular user.

-All of those reasons place the business-oriented apps as unlikely to be good Discord alternatives, but I included them for the sake of coverage.
+All of those reasons place the business-oriented apps as unlikely to be good Discord alternatives, but I included them to cover all bases.
+As such, I decided not to go too much in depth about them for the sake of brevity.
+One large area I didn't research was what these apps mean by video call integrations;
+my impression is that these mean links to external services, but I might be wrong.

 ### Mattermost